feuster/FFchapters/README.md

 FFmpeg is capable of finding scene changes via video filter.
 The problem is that FFmpeg does not create a regular chapter file out of this information.
 Therefore these scene changes can be extracted by FFchapters which will create a standard chapter file usable for e.g. with Matroska.

+FFchapters is discontinued.
+Please refer to the new [FFchapters2 Project](https://github.com/feuster/FFchapters2).

 ## Workflow
 The workflow is:
 * generate with FFmpeg a raw log file which contains the the scene changes